 Many drivers may take them for granted, but properly operating brakes are critical to safe driving.
 Whether it’s an emergency stop or everyday use, your brakes must protect you.
 To do that, they need to be maintained.

 You could be entitled to compensation if you’re injured in a crash because of bad brakes.
-You’ll need the help of an experienced auto accident attorney like Jared Staver to identify the liable parties.
+You’ll need the help of an experience Chicago auto accident attorney like Jared Staver to identify the liable parties.

 Get a free consultation today.
 Call (312) 236-2900.